prince2906-git/airflow_learning/README.md

 **How much python is required for Apache Airflow ?**

-  This question often comes in mind of an individual, or a person who just started to learn, how much python they required to learn and start writing airflow dags ?
+  This question often comes in mind of an individual, who just started to learn, how much python they required to learn and start writing airflow dags ?
   For startup, we just need fundamental understanding of Python :

   **1. Basic Python syntax**